alfredbaudisch/alfredbaudisch.com/content/pages/about.md

--   I worked with many other programming languages, libraries, frameworks, etc. but since I used them to finish specific projects, I won’t list them here.
+-   I worked with many other programming languages, libraries, frameworks, etc. but since I used them to finish specific projects, I won't list them here.
 As an engineer, I can basically work with any language, on a project requirement basis.

 -   Game development engines: